Self-care is a person taking care of themselves and their personal health, well-being, or happiness.

 As mentioned above, endorphins and serotonin are responsible for weight loss.
 According to WebMD, “Serotonin is a hormone made in the brain, and it helps regulate appetite control.
 Serotonin acts like a natural appetite suppressant that causes someone to feel full.
 If serotonin isn’t working correctly, then a person may eat more than he needs to”.

 In addition to food, moving can also help burn calories and fat and promote muscle growth.
-A study conducted by the University of Massachusetts, Boston, revealed that even walking just 30 to 45 minutes burns approximately 300 calories, depending on the pace you take.
+A study by the University of Massachusetts, Boston revealed that even walking just 30 to 45 minutes burns approximately 300 calories, depending on your pace.

 When it comes to weight loss, one thing you should always keep in mind is portion size.
 Try eating healthy snacks throughout the day rather than relying on larger meals.
 Stick to smaller portions and eat slowly instead of overeating quickly.